-When new businesses fail, most of the time it’s due to running out of cash.
-Poor cash flow management is the nemesis of the more than 80% of new ventures that go out of business in the first year.
+When new businesses fail, most of the time, it’s due to running out of cash.
+Poor cash flow management is the nemesis of the more than 80% of new ventures that fail in year one.

 Better budget management

 “Reducing costs is the number one reason why companies outsource.
-In fact, 59% of companies surveyed cited cost reduction as their motivation for putting this into practice,” writes Entrepreneur.
+59% of companies surveyed cited cost reduction as their motivation for putting this into practice,” writes Entrepreneur.

 Outsourcing to a manufacturing company leads to cost-savings across the board – not just in equipment expenses.
 As one expert outlines, “savings can be realized in reducing labor costs, overhead maintenance costs, and distraction and redundancy costs.”
 Many regions around the world offer lower labor costs and use their facilities to serve more than one company.
-This means you benefit from lower maintenance and utility costs in addition to wages and salary expenses.
+These decreased labor costs mean you benefit from lower maintenance and utility costs in addition to wages and salary expenses.

 Go to market faster

-“Outsourcing manufacturing to an overseas company equipped with the proper resources and personnel gives businesses of all sizes the opportunity to compete at the international level.
+“Outsourcing manufacturing to an overseas company equipped with the proper resources and personnel allows businesses of all sizes to compete at the international level.
 This approach allows smaller companies the chance to partner up with multi-million dollar production powerhouses, removing limitations on their potential,” writes one blog.

 Iterate with flexibility